IBM/BluePic/README.md

 It is important to note that we will need to configure a notification provider before we can really use the Bluemix Push service.
 In our case, we need to configure credentials for the Apple Push Notification Service (APNS).
 Luckily, Bluemix has instructions to walk you though that process, you can find that [here](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).

 Do not forget to upload the .p12 certificate to Bluemix as well as enter the password for that certificate, as mentioned in instructions, linked to above.
-Once you have completed the appropriate steps with Apple and Bluemix, just make sure the `keys.plist` was correctly updated in step 4.
+Once you have completed the appropriate steps with Apple and Bluemix, just make sure the `bluemix.plist` was correctly updated in step 4.

 Lastly, remember that push notifications will only show up on a physical iOS device.